Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Aside from the obvious (a bigger detector captures more radioactive particles), the thicker crystal increases sensitivity to high-energy gamma-rays (>= 1 MeV) by increasing the probability that Compton-scattered photons are detected before leaving the crystal.

-Obtaining a polished cylindrical CsI(Tl) crystal in these dimensions requires a custom order.
+Obtaining a polished cylindrical CsI(Tl) crystal in these dimensions required a custom order.
 I emailed numerous suppliers around the world and found one who could produce a small batch of 1" x 1mm and 1" x 0.5mm discs at a reasonable price: OST Photonics in China.

 As described earlier, a photomultiplier tube (PMT) detects photons (as little as a single photon!) with a photocathode which emits electrons when hit.
 These electrons are multiplied via secondary emission in a high-voltage (500-2000V) dynode chain, multiplying at each stage until collected at the anode and producing a measurable pulse.